nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > **Note!**
 > * Components' weightages is only accepting integer values which is usually the convention.
-> * Old components' weightage will be over written automatically when a component name already exist in the program.
+> * Old components' weightage will be overwritten automatically when a component name already exist in the program.
 > * Parsing is designed such as any inputs after weightage will be ignored.
 E.g. FinalExam 20 2, '2' will be ignored.

 * Example for adding component and weightage to a module: